 Today is a chocolate kinda day.
 Then again, when is it ever not a chocolate kinda day?
-Let’s make these decadently sweet, crunchy & salty Chocolate Orange truffles with toffee bits together!
-Why?
-Because everyday is a chocolate kinda day and these are super easy to make so why not?
+These crunchy & salty Chocolate Orange truffles with toffee bits are rich and decadent and great to indulge in!
 Chocoholics Unite!

 They literally take 10 minutes to make.
 Okay I lied, there’s actually a 2 hour fridge time somewhere in the middle but the actual work is only 10 minutes!